meghanachitturi5678/Person-counter/README.md

 # Features

-->When the visitors count is less than  capacity,red LED glows at entrance of room which indicates a person that he could enter the room
+->When the visitors count is less than  capacity,green LED glows at entrance of room which indicates a person that he could enter the room

 ->When the visitors count exceeds capacity of room,a buzzer will be given alerting the people inside that room’s capacity is exceeded